ICIAM Fellowship Selected Candidates

 It is not out of place to say few words about the institution hosting the Conference.
 The Sharda University was established in 2009 by untiring efforts of Mr. P.K.
 Gupta, Chancellor and Mr. Y.K.
 Gupta, Pro-Chancellor.
 Currently, Sharda University having highly qualified faculty members has students from more than 30 countries.
 It comprises of Schools of Basic Sciences & Research, Engineering and Technology, Medical Sciences and Research, Architecture and Planning, Art, Design and Media Studies, Law, Allied Health Science, Language and Culture, Nursing Science and Research.
 Its faculty members are publishing their research papers, books, monographs, conference proceedings with leading publishers of the world such as Springer, Taylor and Francis, American Institute of Physics, World Scientific Publisher, Elsevier, etc.

 Although Sharda University is comparatively young Institution but determination of the Chancellor and Pro-Chancellor has made it possible to organize a conference of this magnitude and scale.
 Hon’ble Shri Rajnath Singh, Home Minister, Govt. of India who is Physicist by profession, very kindly squeezed time out of his extremely busy schedule and inaugurated Silver Jubilee Conference of ISIAM on 29th January 2016.
+He highlighted the contributions of the Indian mathematicians and said that “zero and decimal” is given by the India to the world.
+His also emphasized that vedic mathematics should also be brought into practice.
+He further highlighted that applied mathematics has played very vital role in scientific and industrial development.
 This shows his keenness to promote science and technology in the country.

-Brief introduction of those who have been honored and those who received awards are given below:
+Brief introduction of those who have been honored and received awards are given below:

-Professor G. D. Veerappa Gowda TIFR CAM, Bangalore: Dr. G. D. Veerappa Gowda is Professor at TIFR Centre for Applicable Mathematics, Bangalore.
+Professor G. D. Veerappa Gowda, TIFR CAM, Bangalore: Dr. G. D. Veerappa Gowda is Professor at TIFR Centre for Applicable Mathematics, Bangalore.
 He has done fundamental work in the areas of Hyperbolic conservation laws, Control theory and Numerical approximation of conservation laws.
 Dr. Gowda obtained an explicit formula for the entropy weak solution of convex conservation laws with boundary conditions, extending the earlier work of Hopf and Lax for the initial value problem.
-This formula played a major role in solving exact controllability problems.
-He developed a well-posed theory for scalar conservation laws with discontinuous flux.
-This theory has important applications in two-phase problems.
 Dr. Gowda has developed numerical schemes to solve problems arising in oil recovery and sand pile problem on a vertical source.